-In my early career I worked in the Automotive industry.
+In my early career, I worked in the Automotive industry.
 At that time Asset Performance Management was at best “sporadic”.
 There seemed to be a mindset that you only focus on an asset’s output once there has been a significant lost time event.
 Then a full inquest would be undertaken without any historical data to help identify the root cause of the problem or highlight any corrective actions

-This time model breaks down and categories all available time (Calendar Time) and then relates these time units to yield and costs.
+This time model breaks down into categories all available time (Calendar Time) and then relates these time units to yield and costs.
 For example, production being driven by Net Operating Time (NOT), and standby cost being driven by Operating Standby (OS).

 The Concerto software can model fixed and mobile asset time using a standard driver tree model, see below.
-For example, this model can be used to drive costs and production/yield for mining, manufacturing and production equipment, as well as maintenance and transport equipment.
+For example, this model can be used to drive costs and production/yield for mining, manufacturing, and production equipment, as well as maintenance and transport equipment.
 The Concerto software also has the scenario modelling, dash-boarding and constraint modelling capability to find Productivity Improvement Opportunities and Benchmark Asset Performance.

 Concerto models are available to support your organisation and kick start your Asset Management Performance.
 Please feel free to contact Concerto at email@example.com or if you would like a copy of the time model to add to your Concerto content library.

 Paul McLoughlin is a General Manager of Concerto with a strong focus on business improvement consultancy, he assists organisations to crystallise their strategy for operational, people, and analytics transformation.
 He has extensive experience working for Automotive giants such as Ford Performance Vehicles and Landrover UK.

 Stephen Willams is co-owner and CEO of Concerto Analytics, a technology company that improves its clients’ business performance.
 His blogs cover a wide range of topics from software to organisational business dynamics and relationship management.
 He has extensive experience working in the mining sector delivering value driver models.